MelinUCSD/cse110_lab1/index.md

 # What is this page about?
 Hopefully this page will serve as a small introduction to who I am and some of my interests.
-Note that this page is not meant to be comprehensive :grin:, its main purpose is to practice utilizing Github Pages and Markdown files.
+Note that this page is not meant to be comprehensive, its main purpose is to practice utilizing Github Pages and Markdown files.

 ## Table of contents
 - [A little about myself](#about-me)